simon-the-shark/django-mapbox-location-field/README.md

 # Why this?
 I was searching for some django location field which uses mapbox and I could use in my project.
 I didn't find anything which suits my needs in 100% and that is why I created this simple django app.
 My philosopy was simplicity but I wanted to create complete solution for picking location.

 Feel free to open issues, make pull request and request some features or instructions.
+Let me know if you think it is not flexible enought.
 # Compatibility
 For now I tested it only on
 * Django 2.2